readium/kotlin-toolkit/docs/guides/content.md

 val wholeText = content.text()
 ```

-This is an expensive operation, proceed with care and cache the result if you need to reuse it.
+This is an expensive operation, proceed with caution and cache the result if you need to reuse it.

 ## Iterating through the content